 Transactions denominated in foreign currency are recorded upon initial recognition at the exchange rate at the date of the transaction.
 After initial recognition, monetary assets and liabilities denominated in foreign currency are translated at each reporting date into the functional currency at the exchange rate at that date.
 Exchange rate differences, other than those capitalized to qualifying assets or accounted for as hedging transactions in equity, are recognized in profit or loss.
-Non-monetary assets and liabilities denominated at the exchange rate at the date of the transaction.
 Non-monetary assets and liabilities denominated in foreign currency and measured at cost are translated at the exchange rate at the date of the transaction.
 Non-monetary assets and liabilities denominated in foreign currency and measured at fair value are translated into the functional currency using the exchange rate prevailing at the date when the fair value was determined.

-f.
+e.
 Cash equivalents: